cloudmesh-community/fa18-523-60/paper/paper.md

 #### Collection Operations

-If collection doesn't exists, MongoDB db will create the collection on default.
+If collection does not exists, MongoDB database will create a collection by default.

 `> db.myNewCollection2.insertOne( { x: 1 } )`